revised 15 August 2013

 He was elected an alternate (candidate) member of the Party Central Committee [CC KWP] at the 5th Party Congress in 1970, and appointed deputy director of the CC KWP Machine Industry Bureau.
-Around 1971 the CC KWP Machine Industry Bureau was consolidated with other military economic production sites under the party, government and military and became the Second Economy Commission [a.k.a. the Second Economic Committee], subordinate to the party.
-In 1972 Cho’n Pyo’ng-ho became director of the Second Economy Commission’s General Bureau, as well as chief secretary of its primary party committee.
-He also served as the SEC’s Vice Chairman and 1st Chairman in the 1970s and 80s.
+In 1971 as its deputy director Jon was instrumental in the consolidation of the CC KWP Machine Industry Bureau with the network of weapons factories under the party, government and military.
+Jon also served as a department director of the State Planning Commission This became the Second Economy Commission [a.k.a. the Second Economic Committee], directly subordinate to the KWP.
+In 1972 Jon Pyong Ho was appointed director of the Second Economy Commission’s [SEC] General Bureau, which directs weapons orders and the processes of the SEC’s other production bureaus.
+Jon also served as Chief KWP Secretary of the SEC’s primary party committee.
+From the mid-1970s through the 1980s Jon served as a Vice Chairman and 1st Vice Chairman of the Second Economy Commission.

 1951: Manager, Kanggye Tractor Factory

 1972: Director General, General Machine Bureau, Second Economic Committee

 1982: Deputy, 7th SPA